This post may contain affiliate links.

 Sea-to-Summit Ultra-Sil Nano Poncho

-The Sea-to-Summit Ultra-Sil Nano Tarp Poncho is long enough that you can use it as a combination poncho and backpack cover but it still only weighs 5.1 oz.
-It’s made with 15D Silnylon so it’s permanently rainproof and comes with taped seams and an adjustable hood.
+The Sea-to-Summit Ultra-Sil Nano Tarp Poncho is long enough to be used as a combination poncho and backpack cover, but it still weighs 5.1 oz.
+It’s made with 15D Silnylon, so it’s permanently rainproof.
+It also has taped seams and an adjustable hood.
 Ponchos are a good alternative to rain jackets in warm weather because they provide so much ventilation.

 10. Columbia Watertight II Rain Jacket